minetest/minetest/doc/lua_api.md

     colors = {},
     -- Currently unused.

+    node = {name = "ignore", param1=0, param2=0},
+    -- Node to show when using the "node" visual

     use_texture_alpha = false,
-    -- Use texture's alpha channel.
+    -- Use texture's alpha channel for transparency blending.
-    -- Excludes "upright_sprite" and "wielditem".
     -- Note: currently causes visual issues when viewed through other -- semi-transparent materials such as water.
+    -- Note: ignored for "item", "wielditem" and "node" visual.

     spritediv = {x = 1, y = 1},
     -- Used with spritesheet textures for animation and/or frame selection